zaiisao/Documentation/en/Recording/cloudproxy_recording.md

  <div class="alert note">These IP addresses and ports are for testing purposes only.
 In a production environment, apply for the dedicated IP addresses and ports.</div>

-3. Set the `enableCloudPorxy` parameter as `true` in `RecordingConfig` when the recording app joins a channel and see if the recording works.
+3. When the recording server joins a channel, set `enableCloudProxy` in `RecordingConfig` as `true` to enable the cloud proxy service.
+Agora will configure the default domain of the cloud proxy service for you.
+If you can not resolve the domain name to an IP address, take the following steps to directly configure a list of proxy server IP addresses:

+  1. Set `proxyType` in `RecordingConfig` as `2`;

+  2. Set `proxyServer` in `RecordingConfig` as  `"47.74.211.17,52.80.192.229,52.52.84.170,47.96.234.219:0"`.

-   > If you use the command-line demo, add `--enableCloudProxy 1` to the command when starting the recording.
+  > If you use our command-line demo, add `--enableCloudProxy 1 --proxyType ${type} --proxyServer ${ip,port}` to your command when starting a recording.

-4. Agora will provide the IP addresses (domain name) and ports for you to use the cloud proxy in the production environment.
-Add the IP addresses and ports to your whitelist.
+4. To use the cloud proxy service in the production environment, contact sales@agora.io for the IP addresses and ports for the production environment and add these resources to your whitelist.